BackupCup/MCDE/README.md

 # Introduction
 Now with existance of both MC Dungeons Weapons and MC Dungeons Armor mods for Fabric, the only part of the gear expirience of Miencraft Dungeons that's missing is it's unique enchanting system.
-Well, MC Dungeons Enchantments brings this system into Minecraft Java!
+Well, MC Dungeons Enchanting brings this system into Minecraft Java!

 The Enchanting table has been removed from the survival gameplay and replaced with it's new version - Runic Table.
-MC Dungeons Enchantments has integrated support for both MC Dungeons Weapons and MC Dungeons Armors
+MC Dungeons Enchanting has integrated support for both MC Dungeons Weapons and MC Dungeons Armors

 ## WIP Warning